-- 1. Scrap may be stored on-site and shall be removed on an on-going basis. - 2.
+- 1. In case of an accidental spill of petroleum products, the following contingency plan will be activated: a.
+The Ministry of Environment, Conservation and Parks (MECP) (see address and phone number below) and - surrounding landowners will be notified. b.
+For a leakage or spill, immediate action will be taken to stop it.
+At the same, measures will be taken to - prevent spreading.
+These measures may include building or berm or construction of a ditch, for instance. - c.
+The quarry operator shall commence recovery procedures by collecting the spilled substance into - d.
+The soil in the area affected by the spill or leak shall be removed and disposed of at a location prescribed by the MECP. - Ministry of Environment, Conservation and Parks - Niagara District Office Garden City Tower 9th Floor Suite 15 - 301 St. Paul Street St. Catharines, Ontario L2R 7R4 - Spills Action Centre: 1-800-268-6060 - 1.
+Scrap may be stored on-site and shall be removed on an on-going basis. - 2.
 Scrap shall only include material generated directly as a result of the aggregate operation such as refuse, debris, scrap metal, lumber, discarded machinery, equipment and motor vehicles. - 3.
 All fluids shall be drained from any discarded equipment, machinery or motor vehicle prior to storage and disposed of in accordance with the Environmental Protection Act. - 4.
-Scrap shall not be stored within 30 metres of any body of water or the licence boundary and shall be kept in close proximity to the main processing plant. - 5.
-Recycling of asphalt, concrete, porcelain and glass shall be permitted on-site. - 6.
-Recyclable asphalt materials shall not be stockpiled within: - 6.1.
-30 metres of any waterbody or man-made pond; or - 6.2.
+Scrap shall not be stored within 30 metres of any body of water or the licence boundary and shall be kept in close - proximity to the main processing plant.
+5. Recycling of asphalt, concrete, porcelain and glass shall be permitted on-site. - Recyclable asphalt materials shall not be stockpiled within: - 6.1.
+30 metres of any waterbody or man-made pond; or 6.2.
 2 metres of the ground water table. - 7.
-Recyclable material shall be kept in close proximity to the main processing plant and shall be stored separately on the quarry floor and within the extraction area limit. - Rebar or other structural metal shall be separated from recyclable aggregate material during processing and placed in a designated scrap pile on-site which shall be removed on an ongoing basis. - 9.
-Recycled aggregate shall be removed on an on-going basis.

-- 10. Recycling activities shall not interfere with the operational phases of the site or with rehabilitation. - 11.
-Once the site is depleted, no further importation of recyclable material shall be permitted. - 12.
-Once final rehabilitation has been completed and approved in accordance with the site plan, all recycling operations shall cease. - 13.
+Recyclable material shall be kept in close proximity to the main processing plant. - 8.
+Rebar or other structural metal shall be separated from recyclable aggregate material during processing and placed in a designated scrap pile on-site which shall be removed on an o-going basis. - 9.
+Recycled aggregate shall be removed on an on-going basis. - 10.
+Recycling activities shall not interfere with the operational phases of the site or with rehabilitation.
+11. Once the site is depleted, no further importation of recyclable material shall be permitted. - 12.
+Once final rehabilitation has been completed and approved in accordance with the site plan, all recycling - 13.
 The site shall be kept in an orderly condition.